Ike Taylor

-Ivan "Ike" Taylor (born May 5, 1980) is a former American football cornerback.
-He was drafted by the Pittsburgh Steelers of the National Football League (NFL) in the fourth round of the 2003 NFL Draft, and spent his entire 12-year career in Pittsburgh.
+Ivan "Ike" Taylor (born May 5, 1980) is an American former professional football cornerback.
+He was selected by the Pittsburgh Steelers of the National Football League (NFL) in the fourth round of the 2003 NFL draft, and spent his entire 12-year career in Pittsburgh.
 He played college football at University of Louisiana at Lafayette.

 He was formerly an analyst for NFL Now and other shows on the NFL Network.

 Early life

 Ike was born in Gretna, Louisiana, which is located just across the Mississippi river from New Orleans.
 As a child, he moved with his mother, Cora, to Raleigh, North Carolina, but he returned to Louisiana as a seventh-grader to live with his uncle and aunt, Herman and Judy Francois, in Harvey, Louisiana.
 He attended Marion Abramson Senior High School in New Orleans where he played football and basketball.
 In high school, he played running back, defensive end, cornerback and placekicker.